realvz/blog.realvarez.com/src/blog/envoy-ai-gateway.md

 ### AIGatewayRoute

-The AIGatewayRoute routes to one or more AIServiceBackends.
-When you create an AIGatewayRoute, EAIG creates an HTTPRoute and HTTPRouteFilter (for URL rewriting).
+The AIGatewayRoute routes LLM traffic to one or more [supported AI providers](https://aigateway.envoyproxy.io/docs/capabilities/llm-integrations/supported-providers) (including self-hosted models).
+It tells the gateway which models are available and how to reach them.

-EAIG adds governance, reliability, and observability over AI traffic.
-It tracks input and output tokens, allowing administrators to define quotas and implement rate limiting.
+When you create an AIGatewayRoute, EAIG generates an HTTPRoute and HTTPRouteFilter (for URL rewriting).

 Besides routing traffic, it is also used to
 - Specify the input API schema for client requests
 - Manage request/response transformations between different API schemas
 - Track LLM token usage

+EAIG can tracks input and output tokens, allowing administrators to define quotas and implement rate limiting.
 Here's an example of an AIGatewayRoute that exposes two models (Claude and GPT-OSS from Bedrock) while tracking token usage:

 ```yaml
 apiVersion: aigateway.envoyproxy.io/v1alpha1